Refinitiv/Real-Time-SDK/CSharp/Ema/Examples/Training/Consumer/400_Series/490_Specify_Dict_Object/ReadMe.txt

 Consumer application written to the EMA library.

-This application demonstrates basic usage of the EMA library for accessing and parsing of OMM MarketPrice Domain data from Refinitiv Data Feed Direct (RDF-D), directly from an OMM Provider application, or from an Advanced Distribution Server.
+This application demonstrates basic usage of the EMA library for accessing and parsing of OMM MarketPrice Domain data from Data Feed Direct (LDFD), directly from an OMM Provider application, or from an Advanced Distribution Server.